dylanmmartins/acquisition-toolbox/README.md

 [] Camera class: make sure frames and timestamps get saved out as expected, start on trigger works.
 Also check that there isn’t a delay between TTL input received and first frame logged.

 extra points:
-[] Making the grating stimulus move.
-[] Creating a monitor calibration for psychopy (keeps saying 'monitor calibration not found)
+[] Create a monitor calibration for psychopy (keeps saying 'monitor calibration not found)

 small to-dos:
-[x] make it close the window after finishing stimobj.show() [] self.savepath for DriftingGratings class
+[x] make it close the window after finishing stimobj.show() [X] self.savepath for DriftingGratings class
-[] make stimulus fill out whole screen
+[] make stimulus fill out whole screen, even when it is oriented [] make stimulus in gratings.py move (see your stim.py file)